PDLT-University-of-York/test-split-site/docs/panopto/change-availability.md

     Panopto allows you to control the availability of lecture captures automatically based on dates or manually at the folder or capture level.
 This guide will walk you through how to make your lecture captures available or unavailable to students, ensuring they are released at the right time.

+!!! info
-!!! info "You will need 'Creator' or edit access to be able to adjust video availability settings.
+       You will need 'Creator' or edit access to be able to adjust video availability settings

 ## Changing Availability Settings

 Availability can be managed within the **Settings** at both the folder and individual capture levels.
 If a capture is not available to students, Panopto will display "Not available to viewers" next to the recording.

-### a.
-Making Your Lecture Captures Unavailable by Default
+###  Making Your Lecture Captures Unavailable by Default

 You can set a folder to make all new captures unavailable by default.
 This allows you to manually release them when ready.